K-9 and Company: In print

 A novelisation of "A Girl's Best Friend" was released under the title K-9 and Company, in October 1987, as the last of The Companions of Doctor Who series by Target Books.

 Home media

 K-9 and Company was originally released on VHS on 7 August 1995 by BBC Worldwide.
 It was then released onto DVD 16 June 2008 as a double pack with K-9's first Doctor Who story The Invisible Enemy by 2entertain.
-It was released again in March 2019 as part of the Season 18 Blu-Ray Box set.